turmoni/micropython-lib/micropython/lora/README.md

 calls `modem.stop()` or `modem.standby()` (see below for a description of these functions).

-Same as the async `receive()` API, it's possible for another task to transmit while this iterator is in use.
+Same as the async `recv()` API, it's possible for another task to send while this iterator is in use.

 ## Low-Level API